ZeitOnline/frontend-developer-handbook/sass/guidelines.md

 ### Additional preprocessor specific rules
 - Do not write vendor-prefixes directly into the code, use `@mixin`.
 - Do not put styles into the global and section-specific sass files.
 Just list imported sass files and partials there.
-    + list vendor/global dependancies first, then author dependencies, then patterns, then parts
+    + list vendor/global dependencies first, then author dependencies, then patterns, then parts
     + as these files act like a table of content, comment them appropriate
     + do not put styles in there
 - Partials are named with a leading underscore, like `_partial.sass`